one-data-cookie/flexible-jekyll/_pages/about.md

 # About DataViz
 **DataViz** is my personal portfolio site garden – place for putting data visualisations on various topics, whatever catches my eye but mostly inspired by the [MakeoverMonday project](https://www.makeovermonday.co.uk/).

-If you are interested in the backend of things, this is a customised fork [flexible-jekyll](https://github.com/artemsheludko/flexible-jekyll).
+If you'd like to know more about the backend of things, this is a customised fork [flexible-jekyll](https://github.com/artemsheludko/flexible-jekyll).
 Feel free to check out the full source code on [my GitHub](https://github.com/one-data-cookie/some-vizes).

 # About Me
 I, **Data Storyteller**.\\